Farzana201361-Nipa/Django_Project_Manager/README.md

 ### 1. Install all the dependencies inside virtual environment to avoid conflicts with other projects:
     pip install django
-    Upgrade pip if necessary: pip install --upgrade pip check if django is installed or not: ython -m django --version **Try to run this: python manage.py runserver or python3 manage.py runserver python manage.py createsuperuser (If you want to see the changes in Django admin) python manage.py makemigrations(if needed)
+    Upgrade pip if necessary: pip install --upgrade pip check if django is installed or not: python -m django --version **Try to run this: python manage.py runserver or python3 manage.py runserver python manage.py createsuperuser (If you want to see the changes in Django admin) python manage.py makemigrations(if needed)